Integrate necessary IoT sensors in smart residential buildings to improve security, maintenance and comfort of residents

 • Smart Meters – Track electricity, gas, and water consumption in real time.

-• Leak Detection Sensors – Identify plumbing leaks to prevent water damage.
+• Leak Detection Sensors – Identify plumbing leakage to prevent water shortage.

 • Voltage & Current Sensors – Monitor electrical loads to prevent power surges.